Link to Facebook

 If you did not report your crypto transactions in the past now is the time to get it cleaned up before you get audited or investigated by the IRS.
 You can bet the IRS is building a system to track your transactions.
 Of course, they will be issuing fines to those who do not comply with the law, but if you get in touch with a tax accountant right away, there is still time for them to help you out of this situation!

-If you’re not sure how to report your crypto gains, be sure to consult a tax professional!
+If you’re not sure how to report your crypto gains in the crypto industry, be sure to consult a tax professional for expert tax advice!
 They can guide you through the process and make sure that you comply with the law.
-However, fines for not reporting crypto transactions can be costly, so it’s best to avoid them altogether by following these simple steps.
+However, fines for not reporting crypto transactions in the crypto industry can be costly, so it’s best to avoid them altogether by following these simple steps.

 What if I’ve Never Sold Cryptocurrency?